Contributing#

 Create an issue#

-You create an issue to either report a bug or request help or a new feature.
-Commenting allows you to interact with other users, developers, and project maintainers.
+You create an issue to report a bug, request a new feature, or ask for library-specific help.
+You can comment on an issue to interact with other users, developers, and project maintainers.

-To open an issue, select the Issues tab in the GitHub repository sections and click New Issue.
+To open an issue, select the Issues tab in the Interact with GitHub repository sections and click New Issue.
 Then, select a template for the type of issue to open.

 Request new features#

-If you would like a new feature to be added to a PyAnsys library, you open a new issue and select either the template for code enhancements or a feature idea.
-In the issue, you then do the following:
+If you would like a new feature to be added to a PyAnsys library, open a new issue and select either the template for code enhancements or a feature idea.
+In the issue, take these actions:

 • Describe the main goal of the feature that you’d like to have added and why it is beneficial to the project.